-Summary: This step describes the process of splitting the Delivery folder when upgrading Console/Node packages to v. ≥ 1.13.
+Summary: This step describes the process of splitting the Delivery folder when upgrading Console/Node packages to v. ≥ 1.13 from an older release.

 In Console 1.13 the format of the Delivery folder assigned to each Node was changed so that each Application now has its own dedicated Delivery folder within the parent Delivery folder (previously, the parent Delivery folder was global to all Applications).